shady-robot/knowledge-practice-insight/computer_science/knowledge/Stanford/CS106B/complements/programming_abstractions_in_c++/chapter2/README.md

 an initial value in the declaration of that parameter in the function prototype.

-* The specification of the default value appears only in the function prototype
-* and not in the function definition.
+* The specification of the default value appears only in the function prototype and not in the function definition.
 * Any default parameters must appear at the end of the parameter list.

-## The mechanics of function calls

-stack frame

-return type problem

 ### The combinations function